-First up, the futuristic style place called Uobei Sushi which is in the Shibuya neighborhood.
-This place takes the conveyor belt sushi thing to a whole new level.
-You order on an iPad (which has an English option) and can order 3 plates at a time.
+Uobei SushiUobei Sushi, located in Shibuya, is like a slightly futuristic call center.
+It was the first of its type that we tried, so we were blown away by the technology.
+First you order on an iPad, which has an English option.
+You can order three plates at a time.
 A few minutes later, said plates come shooting out of a hole in the wall at rapid speed.
 You remove your plates, hit a button on the iPad, and the empty tray speeds away.
-Very important note – do not hit the button before you take your plates.
+A crucial important note: do not hit this return button before you take your plates.
 Sarah did this and her delicious sushi started flying away!
-To her joy, her hero Justin caught them before they were gone.
-The sushi was very cheap and quite good.
-They have a full range of options of sushi, maki, and random other dishes like ramen and chili cheese fries.
+Luckily, her hero Justin caught them before they were gone.
+Tragedy averted.
+The sushi was very cheap and pretty good especially considering how cheap it is (our dinner for two cost $20).
+Prices have not increased since we went in 2016: it still costs 100 JPY per plate of sushi before tax.
+They have a full range of options of sushi, maki, and other dishes like ramen and chili cheese fries (because, Japan).

-During our first trip to Tokyo 6 1/2 years ago, our favorite meal was the curry udon at a spot in Ueno Station.
-So we had to go back.
-Konaya didn’t disappoint.
+UdonDuring our first trip to Tokyo, our favorite meal was the curry udon at Konaya in Ueno Station.
+We went back on our second trip and it didn’t disappoint.
 They offer other things, but the curry udon is their specialty.
 The udon noodles swim in a rich and heartwarming broth.
-This time we tried the versions with ground beef and vegetables.
+They have a bunch of different options including beef and all roasted veg.